 The GoPro ABQRT-002 is a small kit that is being sold by the manufacturers themselves.
 It is a simple kit that includes two tripod mount adapters and a simple tripod.
 The kit is fairly affordable and as expected the tripod is extremely small.

 Looking at the mounts they are fairly standard and are very similar to what other manufacturers offer.
 One of them includes a quick release system while the other has a more secure system with a pin that holds the camera in place.

-How To Choose a GoPro Tripod for your Photography
+How To Choose GoPro Tripods for your Photography

-The weight of your gear: Tripods will have guidelines for how much weight they can hold, and you need to be sure that anything you purchase can hold the weight of your gear with lenses.
+Weight of your gear: Tripods will have guidelines for how much weight they can hold, and you need to be sure that anything you purchase can hold the weight of your gear with lenses.
 Something that is perfectly capable of holding a mirrorless camera system and lens might struggle to cope with something more serious like a full-frame DSLR and a high-end telephoto zoom lens for example.
-You need to pick a tripod that is rated to be stable with the gear you are using.

 The weight of the tripod: The sturdier the tripod, the more it is going to weigh.
 You can reduce the weight of the tripod by investing in tripods made from more exotic materials.
 But that is going to directly impact the third factor, that being: